The Kolmogorov-Zakharov Model for Optical Fiber Communication: Abstract

 \section{Abstract}

-\ifCLASSOPTIONonecolumn \else\boldmath\fi A power spectral density based on the theory of weak wave turbulence is suggested for calculating the interference power in dense wavelength-division multiplexed optical systems.
-This power spectrum, termed Kolmogorov-Zakharov (KZ) model, results in a better estimate of the signal spectrum in optical fiber, compared with the so-called Gaussian noise (GN) model.
+\ifCLASSOPTIONonecolumn \else\boldmath\fi A mathematical framework is presented to study the evolution of multi-point cumulants in nonlinear dispersive partial differential equations with random input data, based on the theory of weak wave turbulence (WWT).
+This framework is used to explain how energy is distributed among Fourier modes in the nonlinear Schr\"odinger equation.
+This is achieved by considering interactions among four Fourier modes and studying the role of the resonant, non-resonant, and trivial quartets in the dynamics.
+As an application, a power spectral density is suggested for calculating the interference power in dense wavelength-division multiplexed optical systems, based on the kinetic equation of the WWT.
+This power spectrum, termed the Kolmogorov-Zakharov (KZ) model, results in a better estimate of the signal spectrum in optical fiber, compared with the so-called Gaussian noise (GN) model.
+The KZ model is generalized to non-stationary inputs and multi-span optical systems.